emu-wg/teap-errata/section-5.md

      If the EMSK is available but no CMK-EMSK Compound MAC was sent and its policy does not accept CMK-MSK MAC, then the receiver handles like an invalid Crypto-Binding TLV with a fatal error.

   The IMSK used is either the EMSK-based IMSK or the MSK based IMSK depending upon the rules outlined above.
 It is possible that two S-IMCKs for a step may be generated based on the rules above.
 In this case the S-IMCK for further calculations is chosen as follows.
 If the MAC based on the CMK-EMSK is verified then the S-IMCK generated based on the EMSK is used.
 Else, if the MAC based on the CMK-MSK is verified then the S-IMCK generated based on the MSK is used.

-If an inner method fails or MAC verification fails then S-IMCK is not used in further calculation.
+  If the ith inner method does not generate an EMSK or MSK, then IMSKi is set to zero (e.g., MSKi = 32 octets of 0x00s).
+If an inner method fails, then it is not included in this calculation.
 The derivation of S-IMCK is as follows:

       S-IMCK[0] = session_key_seed
       For j = 1 to n-1 do